mdulin2/mangle/README.md

 ## Function Usage
 The usage of the functions is described above (from the CLI docs).
-This is also documentation on the functions itself.
+There is also documentation on the functions itself within the `mangle.py` file.

 To import the functions (with a file in the same directory as mangle.py), just use
 ```